benliang99/Goose.ai/sponsors/UMA.md

 ### Please add a sentence or two on why you're applicable for this prize.

-We are building a data visualization dashboard that monitors data on UMA powered by The Graph and Gnosis Safe.
+We are building a data visualization dashboard that monitors UMA Mainnet Voting Entities using The Graph.

+We retrieve data about: User, PriceIdentifier, PriceRequest, PriceRequestRound, VoterGroup, CommittedVote, RevealedVote, RewardsClaimed to list a few!

 ### Link to the code where the tech is used.